 If an official does not fulfil their mission, the Board can remove them from their position.
-To do this the Board is obligated to include a neutral person from outside of the Board.
 The Board is eligible to expel an Official in the case of either:

-- After 1 month of inactivity - While an Official is responsive but not actively involved in the department or commission duties - After 2 weeks of unresponsiveness - While an Official is not being responsive or fulfilling the position's duties and responsibilities - Any behaviour that goes against international laws, decent moral line, common practise in student associations and disregard for the rules that IFSA has implemented for themselves.
-Addition any received red cart during an international Event and or the removal of the Official in his local Committee for reasons that would fall under the prior definition.
+- After 1 month of inactivity - While an Official is responsive but not actively involved in the department or commission duties - After 2 weeks of unresponsiveness - While an Official is not being responsive or fulfilling the position's duties and responsibilities - Unacceptable behaviour within any IFSA environment (in-person and online, local and international).
+This can include, but is not restricted to verbal abuse, repeated inappropriate behaviour or severe cases of discrimination.
+The decision whether behaviour is unacceptable is the responsibility of the Board and can (in the future) be supported by the Code of Conduct Committee.